Abby Scaletta - President

 Karalee Klassen Townsend - Vice President

-This is Karalee’s third year as a member of the ITE Student Chapter.
-She enjoyed organizing social and fundraising events for the chapter last year and is excited to be vice-president this year.
+This is Karalee’s fourth year as a member of the ITE Student Chapter.
+She enjoyed being VP so much last year that she decided to take on the same roll this year!
 Look out for her #ITETransportTuesday posts on our Facebook and Twitter!

-Sunny Dhillon is a third-year Civil Engineering student.
-This is his first year in the ITE student chapter.
-Together with his friend Deep, they ran for the position of Fundraising/Social Chairs to actively participate in the chapter.
-Sunny is looking forward to planning fundraising and social events throughout the year for the chapter.
+Sunny Dhillon is a fourth-year Civil Engineering student.
+This is his second year in the ITE student chapter.
+Sunny was previously the co-chair of the social and fundraising committee and is looking forward to contributing to the chapter as the community chair this year.